cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/settings.md

 * **Disabled**

     * Cloudflare will collect data about DNS queries, but the protection provided by Advanced DNS Protection systems will be disabled.
+API value: `disabled`.

 * **Monitor**

     * Protection systems will not apply any mitigation to DNS attacks identified by the Advanced DNS Protection.
+API value: `monitoring`.

 * **Enabled**

     * Advanced DNS Protection systems will protect you against DNS attacks by applying mitigation actions to incoming packets identified as belonging to an attack.
+API value: `enabled`.

 {{</definitions>}}